-If you do nothing other than read pages or download information, we will capture and store some information about your visit.
+If you do nothing other than read pages or download information, and you accept all cookies, we will capture and store some information about your visit.
 This information will not identify you, it relates to:

 - the internet domain (such as www.bbc.co.uk) and anonymised IP address from which you access the website